 You have to forgive yourself.
-You must (!), or you will destroy yourself and those closest to you as well.
-Often these things are a moldy wall; they seem to just need a coat of paint.
+You must, or you will destroy yourself and those closest to you as well!
+Often we believe these things are simply a moldy wall; they seem to just need a coat of paint.
 Our problem is that it will only cover for a short time.
 After 20-30 layers are applied, we realize this isn’t really the answer.
 Nothing we can do is ever enough.
 We must have Jesus– we must!

 “God doesn’t want us to punish ourselves to erase our guilt.
 He punished his Son to cancel our guilt.
 God will not build His kingdom on our pain because He is building it on His mercy.”